International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 • Education and Training

 Continuing education and training can support older adults in finding and keeping productive, meaningful, and lucrative work.
-Additionally, educational opportunities, including education around ICT, can help older adults maintain autonomy as well as find social connection and personal meaning, which in turn can promote well-being and wellness.
+Additionally, older adults can find personal meaning in educational opportunities, which can promote well-being and wellness.

 • Intergenerational Solidarity